Federal and State Grants

 Finish Line Grant

 Piedmont Community College, Piedmont Triad Workforce Development Board, and Kerr-Tar Workforce Development Board are committed to helping our students reach their goals.
 In an effort to help support students in achieving high graduation and staying in college at NC community colleges, Governor Roy Cooper announced the Finish Line Grant on July 12, 2018.
 Many times students are faced with unforeseen financial circumstances that can impact their graduation or enrollment.
 These funds will help students to overcome these financial barriers to completing their training and education.
 Piedmont Community College students may be eligible for a Finish Line Grant to cover unexpected expenses, like:

 To receive a Finish Line Grant, you must be in good academic standing and be at least 50% of the way through your program of study.
 For more information and to apply, click here.

 Piedmont Community College Foundation Scholarships

 The Piedmont Community College Foundation awards approximately 110 scholarship annually to deserving students.
 Scholarships are awarded based on academic standing and financial need.
-For more information on available scholarships go to our Student Opportunities page or contact the Foundation office at (336) 599-1181.
+Click here for more information on available scholarships or contact the Foundation office at (336) 599-1181.

 Pacer Promise Scholarship